 LG G7 ThinQ/G7 Plus ThinQ

-The LG G7 ThinQ offers LG flagship specs, boasting the Snapdragon 845, 4 or 6GB of RAM, expandable memory, great new audio features, and an all-around better camera over the G6.
+The LG G7 ThinQ offers flagship specs, boasting the Snapdragon 845 chipset, 4 or 6GB of RAM, expandable memory, great new audio features, and an all-around better camera over the G6.
 Our LG G7 review pointed out that LG deserves more attention for their high-quality phones, but wanted more battery life and wasn’t sure about some of the notch gimmicks, but the phone was no slouch.
-LG G7 pricing is a little hard to figure out depending on where you live, but the phone will retail in South Korea for 899,800 won (~$833), while the G7 ThinQ Plus will cost 973,500 won (~$900), and T-Mobile just release that they’ll sell it for $750 outright.
-The phone is coming to most of the carriers so there may be some further deals to explore there if you’re keen.

 Asus ZenFone 5Z

 Asus caught some flack when it unveiled the first in a series of Android phones with a notch.
-Despite that, the 6.2-inch Asus ZenFone 5Z is packed with value, with a Snapdragon 845, 6GB RAM, 64GB of storage, dual-SIM support, and a 3,300 mAh battery.
-It’s priced at $499, which sets this up as a solid competitor for companies like OnePlus and Honor.
-The Asus ZenFone 5Z is available now, unlocked, via Amazon.
+Despite that, the 6.2-inch Asus ZenFone 5Z is packed with value, with a Snapdragon 845 chipset, 6GB RAM, 64GB of storage, dual-SIM support, and a 3,300 mAh battery.
+It’s priced at $450, which sets this up as a solid competitor for companies like OnePlus and Honor.
+The Asus ZenFone 5Z is available now, unlocked, via B&H.

 Xiaomi Pocophone F1

 The Xiaomi Pocophone F1 may be the biggest value ever for a smartphone.
 It has the Qualcomm Snapdragon 845 processor inside, along with a 5.99-inch Full HD+ display, and a large 4,000mAh battery.
-You can get this phone with 6GB of RAM and 64GB of onboard storage in India for the price of just 21,000 rupees, or about $300.
-Yes, $300 with a phone with the current leader in mobile processors.
-You can also get the phone in other memory and storage configurations, all the way up to 8GB of RAM and 512GB of storage for a still outstanding price of 30,000 rupees (~$430) in India.
-The Xiaomi Pocophone F1 will be sold in Asia, parts of Europe, the Middle East and parts of South America, but there are unfortunately no plans to sell it in the US.
+You can get this phone with 6GB of RAM and 64GB of onboard storage in India for the price of just 22,000 rupees, or about $310.
+On the old continent, pricing starts at 330 euros, which is a steal if you ask me.

 Oppo Find X

-The Oppo Find X is the current winner for a phone with the best body-to-screen ratio (93 percent( with its large 6.42-inch display.
+The Oppo Find X has one of the highest screen-to-body ratios at 93 percent.
 It has very little bezel space, thanks to the fact that both the front and rear cameras are hidden inside the phone, and rise up from the top when needed via a mechanical sliding part.
 In addition to the Snapdragon 845, the Oppo Find X has 8GB of RAM and 256GB of storage.
-It’s available now in India for the price of ₹59,990 ($875).
-A special Lamborghini branded addition for the phone, with 512GB of RAM and support for Oppo’s SuperVOOC fast charging battery tech, will launch in Europe for the price of 1,699 euros.
-The phone won’t be launched in the US.
+It’s available now in India for the price of 59,000 rupees, which translates to around $835.
+Unfortunately, the phone wasn’t released in the U.S. or Europe.